nzakas/understandinges6/manuscript/03-Objects.md

 This pattern became popular enough that ECMAScript 6 added `Object.assign()`, which behaves the same way.
 The difference in name is to reflect the actual operation that occurs.
 Since the `mixin()` method uses the assignment operator (`=`), it cannot copy accessor properties to the receiver as accessor properties.
 The name `Object.assign()` was chosen to reflect this distinction.

 I> Similar methods in various libraries may have other names.
 Some popular alternate names for the same basic functionality are `extend()` and `mix()`.
+There was also, briefly, an `Object.mixin()` method in ECMAScript 6 in addition to `Object.assign()`.
+The primary difference was that `Object.mixin()` also copied over accessor properties, but the method was removed due to concerns over the use of `super` (discussed later in this chapter).

 You can use `Object.assign()` anywhere the `mixin()` function would have been used: